 We were instantly bonded – friends for life!

-I spotted some amazing postcards of local landscapes, which on close inspection were actually Aboriginal-like dot paintings.
+I spotted some fantastic postcards of local landscapes, which on close inspection were Aboriginal-like dot paintings.

 Chris, the artist, effusively told us the story behind his artworks.

-Some were actually 3D, which he sold as sets complete with cardboard 3D glasses.
+Some were 3D, which he sold as sets complete with cardboard 3D glasses.

 We breakfasted at the lovely Uki Café directly opposite.